Barrel piano: History

 Barrel pianos were first developed in the early 19th century as an attempt to mechanically automate piano music.
 They never found their way into homes in any significant quantity, instead being favored by street musicians and other entertainers and as background music in commercial premises.
 It is believed that in circa 1805 the famous cabinet making family of Hicks in Bristol, England turned their attention to the building of musical instruments and are credited with inventing and building the very first street barrel piano in Bristol around this date.
 So by 1816 the firm of Joseph Hicks was well established as a leading supplier of barrel street pianos and organs.
 The Hicks pattern of street piano was so popular that other firms copied the design.
 One of the Hicks family, John had a workshop in London and this may be why sometimes it is believed that the production of barrel pianos originated in London, One of the first prominent German manufacturers was Welte, originally from Vöhrenbach in the Black Forest.

+The Tomasso family also were active in Southgate, London N14 and in Leeds in the late 19th and early 20th centuries making barrel pianos and barrel organs for hire by street musicians.
+A barrel piano by A Tomasso may be seen and heard at the Musical Museum, Brentford, England.